esummers1/latex-templates/uob-essay/README.md

 ## References

-The template expects a `References.bib` file in the same directory, but this can be renamed.
+The template expects a `UoB_References.bib` file in the same directory, but this can be renamed.

 ## Citations